SysKitTeam/docs-point/docs/microsoft365-inventory/cleanup-opportunities.md

 **When external sharing settings become more restrictive, SharePoint blocks existing guest users, but doesn't remove them.** These users had valid access when it was granted, but once your settings became more restrictive, **they no longer comply with your external sharing settings and should be removed.** Removing these external accounts eliminates outdated access and keeps your guest users list aligned with your current sharing policies.

-On the dashboard tile, you'll see the number of leftover external users ready to be cleaned up, **click Fix Now** to start.
+On the dashboard tile, you'll see the number of leftover external users ready to be cleaned up, **click Resolve Manually** to start.

-After selecting Fix Now, the **information dialog** opens, providing more details on Leftover External Users and leaves you with two options:
+After selecting Resolve Manually, the **information dialog** opens, providing more details on Leftover External Users and leaves you with two options:

 * **Clicking the Request Automation** button lets you send us a request for this feature to be automated, which helps us prioritize the improvements you're requesting
 * **Clicking Resolve Manually** opens the [**Externally Shared Content** report](../reporting/access-reports.md#unique-permissions-report)